daegalus/dart-uuid/README.md

 Not ready for this yet.
 My code is probably inefficient and messy in many areas.
 Though it should be pretty quick.

 ## Release notes
+v0.0.8
+- Changed to the new optional paramater syntaxes and usages.
+- Adjusted tests for the new function call style due to parameter change.
+- Fixed Import/Source/Library statements to the new format.

+v0.0.7
+- Made changes requested by the Google team to get my package up on pub.dartlang.org

+v0.0.6
+- Fixed up some code to make it possibly faster and using better Dart practices.
+- Cleaned up some documentation.

 v0.0.5
 - Added Initial AES for Dart (untested if it actually works/matches other AES encryptors)
 - Use AES cipher to create crypto strong bytes.